-1. Opening a conversation up, They might send you a message about a memory of a great time you had together, to bring up the good, to pull on your heartstrings, with an “I miss you, we were good together” and the rest, you do your best to not respond and they will up it to, the fact they have never felt this way about anyone before, now part of you might be pleased that the shoe is finally on the other foot, yet it also confuses you and makes you start to believe perhaps they do care, yet still you do not respond.
-They might keep going and at some point, you could respond with a simple “we are over.”
-Or give an explanation as you’re feeling bad not responding, then the narcissist has what the wanted to contact, you might then get more pity plays off.
+1. Opening a conversation up, They might send you a message about a memory of a great time you had together, to bring up the good, to pull on your heartstrings, with an “I miss you, we were good together” and the rest, you do your best not to respond.
+They will up it, to the fact they have never felt this way about anyone before, now part of you might be pleased that the shoe is finally on the other foot, yet it also confuses you and makes you start to believe perhaps they do care, yet still you do not respond.
+They might keep going, and at some point, you could respond with a simple “we are over.”
+Or give an explanation as you’re feeling bad, not responding, then the narcissist has what they wanted.
+Contact.
+You might then get more pity plays off.
 “I can not live without you.”
 “You said you’d always love me.”
 “I need you and want us back together.”
-This potentially can open your heart more and you might respond more in-depth giving away the fact you did love them but they’ve hurt you so much, the narcissist will love this.
+This potentially can open your heart more, and you might respond more in-depth giving away the fact you did love them, but they’ve hurt you so much, the narcissist will love this.
 Now they will try to open up a full conversation with you, and you’ve been sucked straight back into the vortex of doom and gloom.

-If memory doesn’t work they might go for the pity play, some will even fake illnesses within themselves or the children, they might try jealousy, they will try and try until they find something that gets your attention.
+If memory doesn’t work, they might go for the pity play, and some will even fake illnesses within themselves or the children, they might try jealousy, they will try and try until they find something that gets your attention.

 2. Announce they ended the relationship.
 You will have most likely spit up a few times in the past, if this time was your choice to end it, you might notice that the narcissist is telling people it was them to leave you and how crazy you are.
 Facebook status changing, people telling you things they are saying, and it can hurt, yet more lies.
 Your abandonment issues might kick in.